How Does the Small-Offering Tier Cover Small Offerings?

 • Blank-check companies and reporting companies are barred from the small-offering tier.
 A SPAC (Special Purpose Acquisition Company) is a blank-check company by structure.
 A NYSE-listed operating company is a reporting company.
 Neither can use this tier.

-When the Small-Offering Tier Makes Sense
+When Does the Small-Offering Tier Make Sense?

 The small-offering Reg D tier is the right choice when: